-Public confirmation of our success was exceptionally strong this year, fueled by journalist Jane Peterson when she captured the essence of Yinghua in an September 2014 Sunday New York Times and the International New York Times article entitled "An American School Immerses Itself in All Things Chinese".
+Public confirmation of our success was exceptionally strong this year, fueled by journalist Jane Peterson when she captured the essence of Yinghua in an October 2014 Sunday New York Times and the International New York Times article entitled "An American School Immerses Itself in All Things Chinese".
 As this story spread, we received accolades from across the globe.
 Later in the year, Yinghua received two prestigious awards.
 First, Yinghua was one of five (out of 851) Confucius classrooms world-wide to receive a Confucius Classroom of the Year award through the Confucius Institute.
-Second, the Minnesota Department of Education nominated Yinghua, one of only eight schools (out of 2,271) for the National Blue Ribbon Award through the United States Department of Education.
+Second, the Minnesota Department of Education nominated Yinghua, one of only eight schools (out of 2,251) for the National Blue Ribbon Award through the United States Department of Education.

 Two of the many criteria used to select the Confucius Classroom of the Year are "unique curriculum design joining Chinese and western cultures" and "cultural programs in the community and their impact".
 One piece of evidence is our annual Chinese New Year performances.
 In 2015, increased demand prompted the school to offer two, rather than one, performances, and 2,713 tickets were sold to this showcase of Lunar New Year songs, dances, and plays.
-A native of Beijing in this year's audience commented on the diversity of Yinghua's student population: "The kids [all] could speak Chinese so well.
+A native of Beijing in this year's audience said, "The kids- white, black, and brown- could speak Chinese so well.
 It was surreal to hear them talking in Chinese without noticeable accent.
-It was actually the best performance that we have ever seen in the U.S."
+It was actually the best performance that we have ever seen in the US."

 In 2014-2015, Yinghua Academy again hosted many visitors, both local and from around the world because of the school's position as the first Chinese immersion charter school and because of continued success over its first nine years of existence.
-Visitors included: Ms. Hsiu-wen Lin, Director of Education at Pioneer Valley Chinese Immersion Charter School (PVCICS) in Massachusetts; Dr. Madeline Spring, Director of the Chinese Language Flagship/ROTC Pilot Program at the University of Hawaii at Manoa; Professor Joseph Allen, Director of the Chinese Language Flagship at the University of Minnesota; Ms. Peggy Boyles, K-16 Educational Consultant from Oklahoma; Dr. David Ellis, Executive
+Visitors included: Ms. Hsiu-wen Lin, Director of Education at Pioneer Valley Chinese Immersion School (PVCICS) in Massachusetts; Dr. Madeline Spring, Director of the Chinese Language Flagship/ROTC Pilot Program at the University of Hawaii at Manoa; Dr. Joe Allen, Director of the Chinese Language Flagship at the University of Minnesota; Ms. Peggy Boyles, K-16 Educational Consultant from Oklahoma; Dr. David Ellis, Executive Director of the National Foreign Language Center at the University of Maryland; and Dr. Martha Gallagher, Professor of Chinese at the United States Military Academy.